-Garlic bread is as universal a crowd-pleaser as it gets.
-And while there's a time and place for doctoring a store-bought loaf with garlic butter, Martha always inspires us to raise the bar.
-Enter this garlic bread made completely from scratch.
-It has a golden-brown crust and a pillowy, buttery interior that's fragrant with fresh herbs -- everything garlic bread should be.
-A couple more pros: it’s a pull-apart bread, meaning you don't have to deal with slicing it before serving; the recipe yields two loaves -- perfect for guests who will undoubtedly try to hog the bread basket; and the dough is super straightforward (no kneading required!).
-Here’s how to get the bread just right.
+Garlic bread, with its buttery, doughy texture and mouthwatering flavor, is a universal a crowd-pleaser.
+And while there's a time and place for doctoring a store-bought loaf with garlic butter, we generally prefer to raise the bar.
+That's where our Pull-Apart Garlic Bread, made entirely from scratch, comes into play.
+It has a golden-brown crust and a pillowy, soft interior that's fragrant with fresh herbs—a mouthwatering accompaniment to any meal.
+It's also a pull-apart bread, meaning guests can take their desired amount, and you don't even have to deal with finding the right knife and slicing before serving.
+The recipe yields two loaves—perfect for those who will undoubtedly try to hog the breadbasket.
+The dough is also super straightforward, with no kneading required.

-1. Follow steps 1 through 3 of the recipe.
-Once your dough rises, combine butter, garlic, herbs and salt in small bowl.
-Lightly coat two standard 5-by-9-inch loaf pans with butter.
-Turn dough out onto a lightly floured work surface.
+Once your dough rises combine butter, garlic, herbs, and salt in small bowl.
+Lightly coat two standard five by 9-inch loaf pans with butter and turn the dough out onto a lightly floured work surface to avoid sticking.
 Roll into a 12-by-16-inch rectangle.
-Using an offset spatula, spread herb-butter mixture evenly over dough.
+Using an offset spatula, spread the herb-butter mixture evenly over dough.

-6. Cover pans with plastic wrap and let rise until dough does not spring back when pressed with a finger, 25 to 30 minutes.
-Preheat oven to 350 degrees.
-Bake loaves until golden, 25 to 30 minutes.
-Let cool 10 minutes before turning out of pans; serve.
+Cover pans with plastic wrap and let rise until dough does not spring back when pressed with a finger, about 25 to 30 minutes.
+Preheat oven to 350 degrees and bake loaves until golden, 25 to 30 minutes.
+Let cool 10 minutes before turning out of pans and serve.